szabolcsdombi/zengl/README.md

 Loaders implement a load method to resolve a subset of OpenGL 3.3 core.
 The return value of the load method is an int, a void pointer to the function implementation.
 Virtualized, traced, and debug environments can be provided by custom loaders.
-The current implementation uses the glcontext from moderngl to load the OpenGL methods.
+The current implementation uses the [glcontext](https://github.com/moderngl/glcontext) from [ModernGL](https://github.com/moderngl/moderngl) to load the OpenGL methods.

 ZenGL's main focus is on readability and maintainability.
 Pipelines in ZenGL are almost entirely immutable and they cannot affect each other except when one draws on top of the other's result that is expected.